parodyBit/witpy/README.md

-All the functions in `witnet_client_py/wallet/client.py` act as a direct passthrough of the json-rpc API provided by the Witnet wallet server.
+All the functions in `witpy/wallet/client.py` act as a direct passthrough of the json-rpc API provided by the Witnet wallet server.
 The json-rpc `"method":` is called as a client function with the `"params":` being keyword arguments `**kwargs`.
 It returns the raw json-rpc response from the wallet server.

 An example of requests:

 ```
-from witnet_client_py import FILTERS, REDUCERS
+from witpy import FILTERS, REDUCERS
-import witnet_client_py as witnet
+import witpy as witnet

 wallet_id = 'my-wallet-id'
 session_id = client.unlock_wallet(wallet_id=wallet_id, password='secret')['session_id']